Which Cleric Domain and Deity Should You Choose in Baldur’s Gate 3?

 Nature Domain

-The Nature Domain is fairly self-explanatory, letting you channel your inner Druid to focus on the great outdoors.
-Nature Domain Clerics are proficient with Heavy Armor just like Life Domain Clerics, and their unique feature — Acolyte of Nature — lets them learn any Druid cantrip of their choosing and gain proficiency in Animal Handling, Nature, or Survival.
+The Nature Domain is self-explanatory, letting you channel your inner Druid to focus on the great outdoors.
+Nature Domain Clerics are proficient with Heavy Armor, just like Life Domain Clerics, and their unique feature — Acolyte of Nature — lets them learn any Druid cantrip of their choosing and gain proficiency in Animal Handling, Nature, or Survival.

 Here’s what the progression path looks like for a Nature Domain Cleric.